devsnippet/cookbook-ossim-agent/README.md

 ossim-agent Cookbook
 ====================

-This cookbook install and config ossim-agent.
+This cookbook installs and configures ossim-agent.

 Requirements
 ------------

 #### Platform

-We tested in ubuntu 12.04 server and debian 7.0.
+We tested it in ubuntu 12.04 server and debian 7.0.

-#### Packges
+#### Packages

 - `git`: To download the source code.
 - `wget`: To get _GeoLiteCity.dat.gz_ from http://geolite.maxmind.com/download/geoip/database/GeoLiteCity.dat.gz
-- *python libs*: All of them are necessary to _ossim-agent_
+- *python libs*: All of them are necessary for _ossim-agent_

 ```
 python-tz